Facts about UK Newts in your pond and their life cycle:

 - Adult newts leave the pond after mating and hide under nearby plants or under rocks or log piles feeding on insects.

-- Tadpoles hide in the oxygenating weed using their gills to breathe underwater and feed on aquatic insects.
+- Tadpoles hide in the oxygenating weed using their gills to breathe underwater

 - They have no legs at this stage and as each batch of eggs develops you can see a range of sizes of newt larvae within one pond.
 Image below shows they range from 1cm to 3cm.